SEC Charges Raymond James for Improperly Charging Retail Investors

 If you feel you have been a victim of over-charges by Raymond James, please contact one of our Business Trial Group attorneys.
 Attorneys Jared Levy (561-812-1541) and Aiman Farooq (954-327-3041) will be happy to discuss your potential claims regarding any overcharges by Raymond James or any investment losses you suffered with a brokerage firm or registered investment advisor.

 The Business Trial Group helps investors recover their financial losses on a contingency basis.
 You will never be charged hourly fees or expensive retainers.
 We are only paid if we successfully recover money for you.

-Backed by the size and skill of 500 lawyers and 50 offices throughout the country, the Business Trial Group is part of the largest contingency law firm in the nation.
+Backed by the size and skill of 700 lawyers and offices nationwide, the Business Trial Group is part of the largest contingency law firm in the nation.
 We regularly battle against brokerage firms, investment advisory firms, and banks, and have helped investors recover tens of millions of dollars of losses.